Ventana Upcycle Partner Program

 Benefits of the program for partners:

-- A link to your company's website, your logo and/or a brief overview of your company on the product page wherever your wood is used
+- A link to your company's website, your logo and/or a mention of your company on the product page wherever your wood is used

 - Logo and website listing on this partner page

-- Social Media promotion on Facebook, Twitter and Instagram with post tags and mentions of your business every time we use your materials in one of our products.
+- Social Media promotion on Facebook, Twitter, TikTok, LinkedIn, and Instagram with post tags and mentions of your business every time we use your materials in one of our products.
 (Browse our Facebook, Twitter and Instagram posts to see hundreds of examples.)
-We have unduplicated reach of over 15000 people...the highest percentage of which are in the Monterey Bay area.
+We have an unduplicated marketing reach of over 20,000 people per month.

-- Email marketing mentions of your business whenever we promote products with your wood.
+- Email marketing mentions of your business to promote our partnership.
 Our mailing list is nearly 2000 people.

 - Mentions of your company in press releases and media outreach when appropriate.
 See our press page for examples.